 Other measures include the daily interest, which on payday loans is capped at 0.8% per day.
 There is also a limit that can be charged on loans of £100 over a 30-day period.
 This is capped at £124.

 So if you take out a payday loan of £100, you will not pay more than an extra £24 when you repay it after 30 days.
 That is quite reassuring for people who need to borrow short term cash to cover emergencies or other unexpected expenses.

-While the interest rate determines the cost of borrowing money, the APR is a more accurate picture of total borrowing cost because it takes into consideration other costs associated with taking out a loan.
+While the interest rate determines the cost of borrowing money, the APR is a more accurate picture of total borrowing cost because it considers other costs associated with taking out a loan.

 When determining which loan provider to borrow money from, it is crucial to pay attention to the APR.
-The APR is the real cost of borrowing – but remember it is reflective of a loan taken over a period of a year.
-Take the time to investigate the APR of different products and payday loans.
+The APR is the real cost of borrowing – but remember, it reflects a loan taken over a period of a year.
+So take the time to investigate the APR of different products and payday loans.

 Not everyone can get the help they need from a bank, building society or credit union.
-Responsible payday loan lenders will try to help people with less good credit scores get smaller loans.
+However, responsible payday loan lenders will help people with less good credit scores get smaller loans.

 This can give many more people access to much-needed funds.
-The cost of a payday loan does not need to be prohibitive, provided you borrow only as much as you need and make repayments on time.
+In addition, the cost of a payday loan does not need to be prohibitive, provided you borrow only as much as you need and make repayments on time.

 Because APR can look a little confusing when considering a loan for less than a year, a better way to appraise and compare the affordability of payday loans is to work out the interest you will be charged per day, or per £100.
 This is a figure we can all understand.
-Remember to factor in admin fees and charges when you work out the cost of borrowing this way.
+However, remember to factor in admin fees when you work out the cost of borrowing this way.